 It is also quite common that people use these words in basically the correct way, but then confuse some aspect of the punctuation.
 To re-use the above example, people often put a comma after “Although” by mistaking it for a conjunctive adverb:

 Although, the pupils were unhappy about the new rules, the teacher did not listen to their complaints.

 This is simply not correct and we need to remember that “Although” is a subordinating conjunction and thus should not be followed by a comma.

-Subordinating conjunctions and conjunctive adverbs may have similar meanings but they are different parts of speech and thus they are used differently in sentences.
+Subordinating conjunctions and conjunctive adverbs are both cohesive devices but they are different parts of speech and thus they are used differently in sentences.
 Whilst they cause a lot of confusion for IELTS candidates, the rules for their use are actually quite simple.
 Mainly, you should remember this one rule:

 Subordinating conjunctions begin dependent clauses and conjunctive adverbs begin independent clauses.

 Once you can remember that, it will become much easier to get the rest correct and thereby increase your score for Coherence and Cohesion and Grammatical Range and Accuracy.
 You can see the IELTS band descriptors here for more information about these criteria.